massalabs/massa-proto/doc/abi.md

 <a name="massa-abi-v1-RespResult"></a>

 ### RespResult
+Message returned in case of success of an ABI call.
+See the documentation of the specific result for the meaning of the fields.
-Call RespResult becaule Result will conflict with the Result type in Rust data MUST have the same name as they type in Rust they are converted to type
+Call RespResult because Result will conflict with the Result type in Rust data MUST have the same name as they type in Rust they are converted to type